 - I. Background

 - A. What are CERCLA and SARA?

 - B. What is the NCP?

 - C. What is the National Priorities List (NPL)?

 - D. How are sites listed on the NPL?

 - E. What happens to sites on the NPL?

 - F. Does the NPL define the boundaries of sites?

 - G. How are sites removed from the NPL?

-- H. May the EPA delete portions of sites from the NPL as they are cleaned up?
+H. May the EPA delete portions of sites

+- from the NPL as they are cleaned up?
-- I. What is the construction completion list (CCL)?

-- J. What is the Sitewide Ready for Anticipated Use measure?

-- K. What is state/tribal correspondence concerning NPL listing?

-- II.
-Availability of Information to the Public A. May I review the documents relevant to this final rule?

-- B. What documents are available for review at the EPA Headquarters docket?

-- C. What documents are available for review at the EPA regional dockets?
+I. What is the Construction Completion List (CCL)? - J. What is the Sitewide Ready for Anticipated Use measure? - K. What is state/tribal correspondence concerning NPL Listing? - II.
+Availability of Information to the Public - A. May I review the documents relevant to this final rule? - B. What documents are available for review at the EPA Headquarters docket? - C. What documents are available for review at the EPA regional dockets?

-- D. How do I access the documents?

-- E. How may I obtain a current list of NPL sites?

-- III.
-Contents of This Final Rule

-- A. Additions to the NPL

-- B. What did the EPA do with the public comments it received?

-- IV.
-Statutory and Executive Order Reviews

-A. Executive Order 12866: Regulatory

-- Planning and Review and Executive Order 13563: Improving Regulation and Regulatory Review

-- B. Paperwork Reduction Act (PRA)

-- C. Regulatory Flexibility Act (RFA)

-- D. Unfunded Mandates Reform Act (UMRA)

-- E. Executive Order 13132: Federalism - F. Executive Order 13175: Consultation and Coordination With Indian Tribal Governments - G. Executive Order 13045: Protection of Children From Environmental Health and Safety Risks - H. Executive Order 13211: Actions Concerning Regulations That Significantly Affect Energy Supply, Distribution, or Use - I. National Technology Transfer and Advancement Act (NTTAA) - J. Executive Order 12898: Federal Actions To Address Environmental Justice in Minority Populations and Low-Income Populations - K. Congressional Review Act
+- D. How do I access the documents? - E. How may I obtain a current list of NPL sites? - III.
+Contents of This Final Rule - A. Additions to the NPL - B. What did the EPA do with the public comments it received? - IV.
+Statutory and Executive Order Reviews - A. Executive Order 12866: Regulatory Planning and Review and Executive Order 13563: Improving Regulation and Regulatory Review - B. Executive Order 13771: Reducing Regulation and Controlling Regulatory Costs - C. Paperwork Reduction Act (PRA) - D. Regulatory Flexibility Act (RFA) - E. Unfunded Mandates Reform Act (UMRA) - F. Executive Order 13132: Federalism - G. Executive Order 13175: Consultation and Coordination with Indian Tribal Governments - H. Executive Order 13045: Protection of Children from Environmental Health and Safety Risks - I. Executive Order 13211: Actions that Significantly Affect Energy Supply, Distribution, or Use - J. National Technology Transfer and Advancement Act (NTTAA) - K. Executive Order 12898: Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations - L. Congressional Review Act